 The curious case of John Maus...

-Instead of a hello he welcomes us with a scream, which he keeps repeating throughout the set, releasing endless anger and frustration; all, it seems, a sonic portion of performance art intended to provoke a reaction from the audience - any reaction.
+Instead of a hello he welcomes crowds with a scream, which he repeats throughout the set, releasing relentless anger and frustration; all, it seems, a sonic portion of performance art intended to provoke a reaction from the audience.
+Any reaction.

 Review and photography by Danai Molocha